-Naples style pizza with two locations, one in Flaminio area and one a stone’s throw from the Trevi fountain.
+Naples-style pizza in the Flaminio area.
 Coming from a family of pizzaioli operating in Naples city center nonetheless, the owner couldn’t choose to serve anything different than a proper Neapolitan-style pizza.

-A good pizza, affordable prices and the hard-to-beat locations make it one of the favorite pizza places in Rome city center.
+A good pizza, affordable prices and hard-to-beat locations make it one of the favorite pizza places in Rome’s city center.